vatpac-technology/sops/docs/worldflight/Enroute/ypphwiii.md

 !!! caution
     During the 03A06D Runway Mode at YPPH, LEA should look out for aircraft converging at **ESDEG** at the same time and level.
 Use vertical separation wherever possible.

-### Geraldton (GEL), Meekatharra (MEK), Paraburdoo (PAR), Onslow (OLW)
+### Geraldton (GEL), Meekatharra (MEK), Onslow (OLW)
-GEL, MEK, PAR and OLW will be responsible for ensuring the separation of aircraft in the Enroute phase of flight.
+GEL, MEK, and OLW will be responsible for ensuring the separation of aircraft in the Enroute phase of flight.
 No sequencing actions are required.

 Aircraft shall have their **identification terminated** on handoff to INE, and instructed to give a **PAVNU** Position Report on first contact.